 Rates by credit score

-Most states permit auto insurers to use driver credit scores in writing and pricing car insurance policies.
-A number of states however limit this practice, including California, Hawaii, Maryland and Massachusetts.
+Most states permit auto insurers to use drivers’ credit-based insurance scores when underwriting and pricing car insurance policies.
+However, a number of states ban this practice, including California, Hawaii, Maryland and Massachusetts.
 AARP is more forgiving than AAA in increasing premiums on average for drivers with poor credit, while AAA imposes a higher average cost on those with poor credit scores.

 |Car insurance company||Poor||Average||Good||Excellent|